 A description of the intended project delivery method, and the reasons for using such method;

-A description of any required Proposal Development Documents;
+A description of any required proposal development documents, including drawings and other design-related documents that describe the size and character of a Public-Private Facility as to architectural, structural, mechanical and electrical systems, materials, any Maintenance and Operation Requirements, and such other elements as may be appropriate to the applicable project delivery method;

 A description of the process the Public Body will use to evaluate offerors’ qualifications and proposals, including evaluation factors and the relative weight of factors, and any specific forms to be used.

-Evaluation factors shall include, but are not limited to: (1) if the Public Body is not using the RFQ-RFP process, the offeror’s qualifications, including technical competence and experience, financial capacity, capability to perform, past performance of the offeror’s team, demonstrated ability to meet time and budget requirements, ability to meet performance and payment bond requirements, firm workloads, location, safety records, and accident prevention plan; (2) compliance with the Public Body’s design and other requirements set forth in the Request for Proposals; (3) cost or other price related considerations, which may include short and long term costs to the Public Body, the impact on public debt, the anticipated cost savings to the public body by selecting the Offeror, and the Offeror’s fees; (4) technical and operational feasibility and merit (5) schedule; (6) anticipated User Fees, charges, or price over the term of the Public-Private Agreement; and (7) other appropriate factors, if any.
+Evaluation factors shall include, but are not limited to: (1) the offeror’s qualifications, including technical competence and experience, financial capacity, capability to perform, past performance of the offeror’s team, demonstrated ability to meet time and budget requirements, ability to meet performance and payment bond requirements, firm workloads, location, safety records, and accident prevention plan; (2) compliance with the Public Body’s design and other requirements set forth in the Request for Proposals; (3) cost or other price related considerations, which may include short and long term costs to the Public Body, the impact on public debt, the anticipated cost savings to the public body by selecting the Offeror, and the Offeror’s fees; (4) technical and operational feasibility and merit (5) schedule; (6) anticipated User Fees, charges, or price over the term of the Public-Private Agreement; and (7) other appropriate factors, if any.

 Public bodies are encouraged to include as evaluation factors (a) the offeror's specific plans to include participation by small business entities, disadvantaged business entities, veteran-owned businesses, minority and women-owned businesses, and any other underutilized businesses as the offeror or Public Body may designate, and (b) the offeror’s plans for labor harmony for the entire term of the Public-Private Agreement, including construction, reconstruction, operation, and capital and routine maintenance.